 Life Saving & Life Changing Research at Starship

-Seven projects will benefit from a $570,000 investment commitment from the Starship Foundation.
-The seven successful projects tackle a broad range of important health challenges, including the high incidence of teenage suicide and depression, the incidence of brain injury and neurodevelopmental delays in infants requiring life-saving heart surgery and poor dental health in New Zealand's preschool children.
+The Foundation is now supporting 21 clinical research projects, an investment of over $2 million.
+The projects tackle a broad range of important health challenges, including the high incidence of teenage suicide and depression, the incidence of brain injury and neurodevelopmental delays in infants requiring life-saving heart surgery, poor dental health in New Zealand's preschool children as well as respiratory diseases, diabetes and kidney transplantation.

 World-leading research in genetic testing to diagnose, treat and prevent inherited brain and muscle disease.